TPReal/tp-vector/wiki/immutability.md

 Without immutability, it is not certain whether `makeSmaller` modifies its argument and then returns it, or if it returns a smaller copy of the argument.
-With the immutability approach, you can be sure it's the latter, because it is not possible to modify an object.
+With the immutability approach, you can be sure it's the latter, because it is just not possible to modify an object.
 So the code above returns three copies of the original object, looking somewhat like this: `oOo`.

 Throughout the TPVector library, whenever a method (or a function) the doc says: